ThatFellaNick/SimpleDeployBike/README.md

 # [EPOCH 1.0.6+] SimpleDeployBike
-A simple script that lets you deploy a bike out of your toolbox, you can also pack it up and get your toolbox back.
+A simple script that lets you deploy a bike out of your toolbox.
+You can also pack it up and get your toolbox back.

-* Tested as working on a blank Epoch 1.0.6+ and OverWatch 0.25 server
+* Tested to work on a blank Epoch 1.0.6+ and OverWatch 0.25 server
 * Supports any map
-* You can build up the bike by right clicking your toolbox (the toolbox will be used for it)
+* You can build the bike by right clicking your toolbox (the toolbox will be used)
-* If you don't need the bike anymore you can scroll on it and hit "Pack bike", you will also get your toolbox back
+* If you don't need the bike anymore you can scroll on it and hit "Pack bike" and you will get your toolbox back

 **[>> Download <<] (https://github.com/DAmNRelentless/SimpleDeployBike/archive/master.zip)**